SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

 Execute in the command line (within project directory, which contains the`pom.xml`):
 ```
-./mvnw package
+./mvn package
 ```
-... or `mvnw package` in Windows command line.
+... or `mvn package` in Windows command line.

 ### Login to Cloud Foundry
 Make sure your are logged in to Cloud Foundry and you target your trial space.